 - Protect your devices against malicious software by installing anti-virus, anti-spyware and Internet firewall tools on all your devices.
 Make sure that you keep these programs active and updated to keep your information protected.

 - Only download banking apps directly from your bank or a reputable app store that your bank directs you to.
-Criminals are able to create legitimate looking banking apps that can steal your personal and financial information.
+Criminals can create legitimate-looking banking apps that can steal your personal and financial information.

 Here are some simple steps that consumers can take to protect themselves:

 - Be skeptical.
 Fraudulent emails can look like they come from a real bank email address.
 If you have any doubts about whether an email is from your bank or a reputable organization, contact them before responding to ensure that it is legitimate.

 - Never send or confirm your personal or financial information by email.